 The best tool for a sheet metal bend is a Sheet Metal Brake.
 These are old & heavy, and usually require a bit a strength or leverage on long or thick pieces.
 In my case, being about a 5'5” human, I will sometimes use a pipe on my shoulder for leverage.
 This is another case where you shouldn't be afraid to ask for help.
 Even larger fabricators need a hand from time to time, and you should never operate a tool in a way that feels strenuous or unsafe.

-If you don't have access to a brake (check your local hacker/makerspace!) you can also achieve the bend by clamping your sheet VERY tightly to a very strong table, such as a steel welding table with a strong straight edge, such as a few feet of square tube to make a nice clean line by clamping it down on the fold line.
+If you don't have access to a brake (check your local hacker/makerspace!) you can also achieve the bend by clamping your sheet VERY tightly to a strong table, such as a steel welding table, and using a straight edge such as a few feet of square tube to make a nice clean line by clamping it down on the fold line.
 Apply even downward force across the entire sheet.

 Adding heat, such as a torch, is an option but I'd recommend against it if you can avoid it as uneven heat application can cause warping, particularly with thinner sheet metal.

 Step 4: Measuring and Punching